cgungaloo/crud_api_CF/README.md

     aws_request_id = 'abc123'
 ```

 I create my own lambda context with a fake aws_request_id and use it in my test_create_article function.
-I can the assert the response bidy returns the correct ID based off the input.
+I can the assert the response body returns the correct ID based off the input.

 You can explore all the unit tests in *lambdas/tests/test_crud_articles.py*